istio/istio.io/content/en/docs/ops/configuration/traffic-management/network-topologies/index.md

 {{< /text >}}

 {{< idea >}}
-If Istio ingress gateway was already running prior to application of the `MeshConfig` you will need to restart any Istio ingress gateway pods.
+If Istio ingress gateway was already running prior to application of the `MeshConfig`, restart any Istio ingress gateway pods.
 {{< /idea >}}

 Both of the settings discussed can also be configured using the `proxy.istio.io/config` annotation to the Pod spec